 Over-organization is another pitfall of sports specialization that athletic administrations should be wary of.
 Although rigidly controlling diet, sleep, exercise, and daily tasks can promote athletic growth, interscholastic athletes are at a critical point in their physical and mental growth that requires flexibility and freedom.
 High school is a time when student-athletes learn how to self-organize and learn about independence.
 If they aren’t allowed the time to develop separate lives from their specialized sport, they could stunt their emotional and social growth.

-For the most part, multi-sport athletes have a better opportunity to balance and maintain their own schedule.
+For the most part, multi-sport athletes have a better opportunity to balance and maintain their own schedules.
 This enables them to learn valuable organizational skills.
 Scheduling practices, communicating between coaches, tracking performance progress, and solving unique problems benefits them as both athletes and individuals.
 Multi-sport athletes are usually better prepared for life outside of athletics, instead of needing to rely on a detailed plan that tells them what to do.

 Injuries from Overuse and Repetition